-That’s where the VPN passthrough works.
-It isn’t a single thing, but a set of workarounds that make older tunneling protocols work NAT.
-PPTP, IPSec, and L2TP are all older protocols.
-For example, a PPTP passthrough actually replaces GRE (a tunneling protocol used by PPTP) with enhanced GRE.
-That’s why when we’re talking about VPN passthrough, we’re actually using an umbrella term that encompasses PPTP, IPSec, and L2TP passthroughs.
+For example, a PPTP passthrough replaces GRE (a tunneling protocol used by PPTP) with enhanced GRE.
+That’s why when we’re talking about a VPN passthrough, we use an umbrella term encompassing PPTP, IPSec, and L2TP passthroughs.

 Most routers you can buy these days come with a VPN passthrough already installed.
 Unless you’re using ancient systems, you should be fine.

 Only ancient protocols need it